Go directly to product information

 General advice

-• sanshō pepper is the Szechuan pepper for the refined kitchen, and can be used both cold and hot
+• sanshō pepper is the Szechuan pepper for refined cuisine, and can be used both cold and hot

-• use sanshō in moderation, and add it after or at the end of preparation
+• use sanshō sparingly, and add it after or at the end of cooking

-• give the sanshō berries time to absorb moisture so that the flavor can develop optimally
+• Give the sanshō berries time to absorb moisture so that the flavour can develop optimally.

 Save:

-• store your sansho pepper in closed packaging
+• save your sansho pepper in closed packaging

 • preferably store in a dark, dry and cool place